aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/manipulating-images/kernel-filters/emboss-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The presented Python code exemplifies the utilization of the Aspose.Imaging Python API.
-Use the `ConvolutionFilter` class, which provides pre-defined kernel filters like "Emboss3x3" and "Emboss5x5," each with distinct kernel matrix sizes.
+Use the `ConvolutionFilter` class, which provides pre-defined kernel filters like <strong>get_emboss_3x3()</strong> and <strong>get_emboss_5x5()</strong> methods with different matrix sizes.
 Moreover, you retain the flexibility to craft your custom kernel matrix.
-Within this code snippet, image templates in PNG and SVG formats are loaded from the "templates" folder, and a set of filters are applied from a predefined list.
+Within this code snippet, image templates in raster PNG and as well as vector SVG formats are loaded from the "templates" folder, and a set of filters are applied from a predefined list.
 </p>

-{{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}
+{{< gist "aspose-com-gists" "ff91f0a36b9bf6eae152d95791eb3bcc" "kernel-filters.py" >}}